kasparsd/widget-context-wporg/readme.md

 * Confirm the plugin works with the latest version of WordPress.
 * Fix the PHP class constructor warning.
 * Move the widget context settings link.
+* Fix the initial context state in the customizer.

 ### 1.0.3
 * Include Russian translation (Thanks Flector!).